phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 **Deriving the equations for individual joint angles**<br>
 <br>
 Theta 1 - equation and explanation: <br>
-Using the image below as a reference, we use the WC axis to calculate the theta1 angle<br>
+Here is the visual I drew for calculating the theta 1 angle using the WC axis:<br>
 <br>
 <div align=center>
 	<img src="misc_images/theta1.png" height="600">